Introduction to the Course

 I will also put multiple copies of two other useful texts on reserve at the Wells Library Reserve Desk.
 There you can read, scan, or do whatever you need.

-- 40% Customary homeworks and quizzes
+- 40% Customary homeworks and in-class quizzes/activities

 - 10% Team map/case analysis and presentation